borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

 * [Manual: Toolbar](https://docs.unity3d.com/Manual/Toolbar.html)
 * Used for manipulating existing stuff
-* activating the tool changes the [LMB] behaviour
+* Activating the tool changes the ***LMB*** behaviour
-* navigation shortcuts still available in other tools!
+* Navigation shortcuts still available in other tools!
-* in move/rotate/scale, you can use the red, green and blue shapes to manipulate x,y,z axes, respectively
+* In move/rotate/scale, you can use the red, green and blue shapes to manipulate x,y,z axes, respectively
 ### Toolbar tools
 * The tools
   * ***Q***: Hand Tool (navigate)